Read Kate Nasser's Blog

 Submitted by: Andrew F.

-6. I explained to a DELL rep that I had 12 new laptops that would not power on no matter what I did.
+6. I explained to a computer company rep that I had 12 new laptops that would not power on no matter what I did.
 His answer to me was “What do you want me to do about it?”
 I said excuse me?
-He clarified by saying “if they don’t power on I can’t trouble shoot them and if they aren’t powering on it has to be something you did to them that made them not work.”
+He clarified by saying “if they don’t power on I can’t trouble shoot them and if they aren’t powering on, it has to be something you did to them that made them not work.”
 I still have nightmares.

 Submitted by: Liz M.